Hamburger

 Third-party approval

-Apart from the filing of the basic copy of the employment agreement (copia básica) mentioned above, there are no requirements for employment contracts or policies to get approved by any third party.
-However, if policies include work control systems (eg, policy regarding the use of the IT systems) or professional formation plans, then employees' representatives should be invited to provide a non-binding report.
+Apart from the filing of the basic copy of the employment agreement (copia básica) mentioned above, there are no requirements for employment contracts or policies to get approved by any 3rd party.
+However, if policies include work control systems (eg, policy regarding the use of the IT systems) or are related to the whistleblowing reporting channel or professional formation plans, then employees' representatives should be invited to provide a non-binding report.

 Sweden